Gamma function: Approximations

 When Re(z) ∈ [1,2] and $x \geq 1$, the absolute value of the last integral is smaller than $(x + 1)e^{-x}$.
 By choosing a large enough $x$, this last expression can be made smaller than $2^{-N}$ for any desired value $N$.
 Thus, the gamma function can be evaluated to $N$ bits of precision with the above series.

 A fast algorithm for calculation of the Euler gamma function for any algebraic argument (including rational) was constructed by E.A.
 Karatsuba.

 For arguments that are integer multiples of 1/24, the gamma function can also be evaluated quickly using arithmetic–geometric mean iterations (see particular values of the gamma function).

+Practical implementations

+Unlike many other functions, such as a Normal Distribution, no obvious fast, accurate implementation that is easy to implement for the Gamma Function $\Gamma(z)$ is easily found.
+Therefore, it is worth investigating potential solutions.
+For the case that speed is more important than accuracy, published tables for $\Gamma(z)$ are easily found in an Internet search, such as the Online Wiley Library.
+Such tables may be used with linear interpolation.
+Greater accuracy is obtainable with the use of cubic interpolation at the cost of more computational overhead.
+Since $\Gamma(z)$ tables are usually published for argument values between 1 and 2, the property $\Gamma(z+1) = z\ \Gamma(z)$ may be used to quickly and easily translate all real values $z <1$ and $z>2$ into the range $1\leq z \leq 2$, such that only tabulated values of $z$ between 1 and 2 need be used.

+If interpolation tables are not desirable, then the Lanczos approximation mentioned above works well for 1 to 2 digits of accuracy for small, commonly used values of z.
+If the Lanczos approximation is not sufficiently accurate, the Stirling's formula for the Gamma Function may be used.

 Applications

 One author describes the gamma function as "Arguably, the most common special function, or the least 'special' of them.
-The other transcendental functions […] are called 'special' because you could conceivably avoid some of them by staying away from many specialized mathematical topics.
+The other transcendental functions [...] are called 'special' because you could conceivably avoid some of them by staying away from many specialized mathematical topics.
 On the other hand, the gamma function Γ(z) is most difficult to avoid."